deifos/pay-per-generation/README.md

 # Stripe pay per generation or 1 time payment starter.

-This is a NextJS starter template for those building apps wanting to bill based on number of generations instead of subscription.
+This is a NextJS starter template for those building AI apps wanting to bill based on number of generations instead of subscription.
 It was created with 'create-t3-app'.

 Make sure to setup your env variables.